xandrade/Talkpython.fm-Notable-Packages/README.md

 # TalkPython['Podcast'] Compilation of Notable PyPI Packages

 I love listening [Talk Python To Me](https://talkpython.fm/), a weekly podcast hosted by Michael Kennedy dedicated to Python.
 The show covers a wide array of Python topics as well as many related topics (e.g. MongoDB, AngularJS, DevOps).
-He has a casual 45 minute conversation with industry experts and at the end of each episode, Michael asks two questions:
+He has a casual 45 minute conversation with industry experts.
+At the end of each episode, Michael asks two questions:

 1. If you're going to write some Python code.
 What editor do you use?
 2. Any notable PyPI (or Conda) package?